doyoonear/retro-camping-theme/README.md

 <img src="./img/retro-camping-icon.png" width=25%/>

 # Retro Color Theme
+* Theme designed and made by Doyoon Lee

 ## About Retro Camping Theme
 * Retro Camping theme is a dark color theme for vscode.
 * Colors are inspired by retro camp badges.